 But that wasn’t what got me from there to here.
-Any more than it was the black & white photo that headed the article (below).
+No more than it was the black & white photo that headed the article (below).

 Nor was it the eye-catching sub-title: “They know that Bernie Sanders is advocating an old American tradition—in fact, Democrats now favor socialism over capitalism by 12 percentage points.”